axiezai/wcm_datasci_basics_01shell/_episodes/04-editors.md

 ## Editors (Vim)
 Writing English words and writing code are very different activities.
 When programming, you spend more time switching files, reading, navigating, and editing code compared to writing a long stream.
 It makes sense that there are different types of programs for writing English words versus code (e.g. Microsoft Word versus Visual Studio Code).

 For data analysis tasks, we spend most of our time editing code, so it's worth investing time mastering an editor that fits your needs.
-Here's how you learnr a new editor:
+Here's how you learn a new editor:

  - Start with a tutorial (i.e. this lecture, plus resources that we point out)
  - Stick with using the editor for all your text editing needs (even if it slows you down initially)